Victor3DPetersson/Hail/README.md

 - [x] Context, move over rendering and state functions to the context.
 - [x] Depth Sorting of sprite and text commands
 - [x] Explicit setting of Framebuffer bind state through the context object.
 Make materials transition have a bind state that is not set at Init
+- [] Shader include gets updated, update all shaders that depends on it.
 - [] Bindless texturing
 - [] RawInput instead of Windows input
 - [] Input queue to make input more predictable